tylertitsworth/5th-age-srd/Classes/Bard.md

 ##### Champion Feat

-Once per day, you can expend one of your recoveries to reroll a _battle chant_ attack roll.
+Once per full recovery, you can expend one of your recoveries to reroll a _battle chant_ attack roll.

 ##### Epic Feat

-One battle per day, your _battle chant_ damage dice become d10s.
+One battle per full recovery, your _battle chant_ damage dice become d10s.

 ---